OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 # cp /etc/nsswitch.dns /etc/nsswitch.conf
 ```

-credit for this section of docs go to [/u/127b](https://www.reddit.com/user/127b)
+credit for this section of the docs go to [/u/127b](https://www.reddit.com/user/127b)

-### Automatic Configuration (NWAM)
+### More on Automatic Configuration (NWAM)

-Network Auto-Magic (NWAM) is a new approach to managing network interfaces that was introduced with OpenSolaris.
-NWAM introduced network profiles to be able to change network settings on the fly.
-One important reason to redesign networking was the increasing importance of wireless networking and the need to cope with its dynamic nature.

-While usually server and desktop installations tend to use default network configurations, laptop users can leverage nwam network configuations.
+The following is a more in depth discussion of NWAM, which normally works without any user interaction, but NWAM can be customized using profiles by the user.

 #### Using NWAM configuration tools